CLB Iron Condor Strategy

 CLB thesis for this iron condor

-The market-implied 1-standard-deviation range for CLB extends from approximately $1.67 on the downside to $24.59 on the upside.
+The market-implied 1-standard-deviation range for CLB extends from approximately $6.67 on the downside to $15.11 on the upside.
 A CLB iron condor is a delta-neutral premium-collection structure that pays off when CLB stays inside the inner short strikes through expiration; the wing width should reflect the trader's tolerance for the maximum loss scenario where the underlying breaches an outer strike.
-Current CLB IV rank near 66.76% is mid-range against its 1-year distribution, so the IV signal is neutral; the iron condor thesis on CLB should anchor more to the directional view and the expected-move geometry.
+Current CLB IV rank near 29.88% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on CLB at 135.20%.
 As a Energy name, CLB options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to CLB-specific events.

 CLB iron condor positions are structurally neutral / range-bound; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 CLB positions also carry Energy sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move CLB alongside the broader basket even when CLB-specific fundamentals are unchanged.
 Short-premium structures like a iron condor on CLB carry tail risk when realized volatility exceeds the implied move; review historical CLB earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current CLB chain quotes before placing a trade.